Efficient Approximation Algorithms for Multi-Antennae Largest Weight Data Retrieval: DAG and LP Formula for ALWDR

-However, it is worth to note that the \textbf{integrality gap of LP (\ref{eq:theoriginalLP}) is not 2 if with the occurrence assumption} (for both $\delta$ALWDR and $\delta$A$\gamma$LWDR).
-Because the analysis of the integrality gap of LP (\ref{eq:theoriginalLP}) is not true in this case.
-In fact, this is the reason we propose the occurrence assumption.
+Then following the definition of integrality gap, it is impossible to design an approximation algorithm with ratio better than 2 based on LP (\ref{eq:theoriginalLP}) (using LP-rounding, primal-dual method, etc).
+However, it is worth noting that the integrality gap of LP (\ref{eq:theoriginalLP}) is better than 2 if the occurrence assumption holds.
+In fact, that is why we propose the occurrence assumption.